raven-os/live-cd/README.md

 ## Trying Raven-OS on real hardware

-The iso can be burned on an external device (like an USB flash drive or an optical disk) using `dd`:
+The iso can be burned on an external device (like a USB flash drive or an optical disk) using `dd`:

 ```bash
 dd if=/path/to/raven-os.iso of=/dev/sdx